IsThisThePayneResidence/retro-game-gauntlet/README.md

 # Retro Game Gauntlet
-This is a simple application for rolling games for the 'Retro Game Gauntlet' challenge.
+This is a simple application for rolling games for the 'Retro Game Gauntlet' challenge written in C++ using Qt (QML, JavaScript).
 It's just a game roller now, but I'm going to add logging/history features (actually the features are almost done they're just commented, lol.
 Sorry)

 ## Retro Game Gauntlet v0.1 (Dev)